 Informed Consent by Parents: There are several important acknowledgements that a parent makes in this section:

-Parents must give their permission for services to be delivered by initialing line A. If they do not agree with the complete plan they can indicate this by initialing line B and listing those services that they do agree to start in the space below.
+A Parent must give permission for services to be delivered by initialing line A. If they do not agree with the complete plan they can indicate this by initialing line B and listing those services that they do agree to start in the space below.
 If an IFSP is already in place and is not expiring and the parent does not agree with a revision of an IFSP that has been developed, then the existing IFSP continues to be carried out until the team can develop a plan to which the parent gives consent.
 Any variance from the IFSP, including start and end dates and services provided, must be documented in the visit notes.
 When a parent does not accept an IFSP fully, the provider must take steps to resolve the issue and in the meantime the services that are agreed upon must be delivered.
 By initialing line B the parent is acknowledging that if the team cannot come to an agreement within one month, they will request mediation, file a written complaint, and / or request a hearing.

 Under Federal law, parents must indicate that they understand and have received a written copy of their rights.
 The service coordinator gives them the Connecticut Birth to Three System booklet entitled Parent’s Rights Under IDEA, Part C initially, at least annually, and at exit, and takes the time to review these rights with the parents.